Conversation overview

 The conversation API is currently in alpha.Dapr’s conversation API reduces the complexity of securely and reliably interacting with Large Language Models (LLM) at scale.
 Whether you’re a developer who doesn’t have the necessary native SDKs or a polyglot shop who just wants to focus on the prompt aspects of LLM interactions, the conversation API provides one consistent API entry point to talk to underlying LLM providers.

-In addition to enabling critical performance and security functionality (like prompt caching and PII scrubbing), the conversation API also provides:
+In addition to enabling critical performance and security functionality (like caching and PII scrubbing), the conversation API also provides:

 - Tool calling capabilities that allow LLMs to interact with external functions and APIs, enabling more sophisticated AI applications